Reasoning and educating: The charity’s perspective

 • Answering ad hoc queries on many aspects of Lyme disease from patients and the public;

-• Preparing for medical exhibitions;
+• Preparing for exhibitions;

 • Discussions with other European patient groups;.